Reduce time to hire: 12 proven tactics

 A good quality ATS is important at each point of your recruiting process.
 It will help you increase efficiency and reduce time to hire by posting your ad on numerous job boards and notifying you immediately when an application comes in.

-Think carefully when deciding on an ATS – it depends on company needs and try and test it before you buy, we don’t recommend any providers in particular but we integrate with a bunch so if you want to know which ones – get in touch.
+Think carefully when deciding on an ATS – it depends on company needs, and try to test it before you buy.

 8. Connect your systems

-Many hiring teams will use a number of different tools in the hiring process.
-You’ll want to reduce the number of systems for your recruiters or managers to log into.
-Most ATS providers have an ecosystem approach and are willing to integrate with partners for free, however some ATS’s try and do everything, usually quite poorly.
+Many hiring teams use several different tools in the hiring process.
+You’ll want to reduce the number of systems your recruiters or managers have to log into.
+Most ATS providers have an ecosystem approach and are willing to integrate with partners for free; however, some ATSs try to do everything, usually quite poorly.

-As a result, you need to make sure that each software tool you’re using works with one another; trust us, it’s easy to get muddled and lose track of how they all fit together.
+As a result, you need to ensure that each software tool you’re using works together; trust us, it’s easy to get muddled and lose track of how they all fit together.

 Map the different tools you use at each stage of the hiring process.
-If everything is seamlessly integrated you’re good to go.
-If not, your time to hire may suffer as a result of manual processes and workarounds.
+If everything is seamlessly integrated, you’re good to go.
+If not, your time to hire may suffer due to manual processes and workarounds.
 Yuk!

 9. Keep aligned to the hiring teams

-In order to send hiring teams the best candidates possible from the start, you’ll need to be crystal clear on what your ideal candidate looks like.
-Hiring teams and managers can get carried away with unrealistic expectations, it’s your job to manage them and provide them with hard data on whether they’re being realistic or not.
+To send hiring teams the best candidates possible from the start, you’ll need to be crystal clear on your ideal candidate.
+Hiring teams and managers can get carried away with unrealistic expectations; it’s your job to manage them and provide them with hard data on whether they’re realistic.

-Collective awareness will enable you to fine-tune your sourcing process, attract the best calibre candidates, and reduce time to hire.
+Collective awareness will enable you to fine-tune your sourcing process, attract the best-calibre candidates, and reduce the time to hire.

 10. Try assessment software

-For high-volume hiring, pre-hire assessment software will reduce time sifting applicants significantly.
-But for low volume hiring assessment software also has the function of potentially adding to your time to hire as it adds an extra step in the process.
+For high-volume hiring, pre-hire assessment software will significantly reduce the time spent sifting applicants.
+However, assessment software can potentially add to the time it takes to hire low-volume candidates by adding an extra step in the process.

-Look for tools that enable the screening of candidates skills, behaviours, and cultural fit preferably in a real-life context.
+Look for tools that enable screening candidates’ skills, behaviours, and cultural fit, preferably in a real-life context.
 Widely used assessments such as psychometrics and cognitive ability tests fall short of this goal by assuming that behaviour can be decoupled from context.
-Overwhelming research into ecological validity proves that it can’t and shouldn’t which means that off-the-shelf solutions are unlikely to predict success in your unique environment.
+Overwhelming research into ecological validity proves that it can’t and shouldn’t, which means that off-the-shelf solutions are unlikely to predict success in your unique environment.

-Make sure you can find an assessment provider that can tailor an assessment to your specific needs, job roles and company culture.
+Make sure you find an assessment provider that can tailor the assessment to your specific needs, job roles, and company culture.

 11. Turbo-charge your talent sourcing